 5. Separates You From The Competition

 Do you know what your competition is doing to attract and retain residents?
 You should.
-And by incorporating some reconnaissance into your strategic plan, you can learn what other properties are doing (or not doing) to further target your message and promotional merchandise to appeal to your audience so they think of your property—and not the competition—when looking for their next home.
+And by incorporating some reconnaissance into your strategic plan, you can learn what other companies are doing (or not doing) to further target your message and promotional merchandise to appeal to your audience so they think of your business—and not the competition.

 6. Increases Product Selection